snigdhab7/Pattern-Recognition-and-Machine-Learning-PRML-/README.md

 ![image](https://user-images.githubusercontent.com/62890614/233841787-3b242f9d-1a17-4535-924c-745fdf7603b6.png)

   <b>(ii)</b> File <i>"Sol(2)(ii).py"</i>codes the stochastic gradient descent algorithm using batch size of 100 and plot kwt − wMLk2 as a function of t.

-iv.
-Code the gradient descent algorithm for ridge regression.
-Cross-validate for various choices of λ and plot the error in the validation set as a function of λ.
+  <b>(iii)</b> File <i>"Sol(2)(iii).py"</i> codes the gradient descent algorithm for ridge regression.
+Cross-validate for various choices of λ and plot the error in    the validation set as a function of λ.
 For the best λ chosen, obtain wR.
-Compare the test error (for the test data in the file A2Q2Data test.csv) of wR with wML.
-Which is better and why
+Compare the test error (for the test data in the file Data_test2.csv) of wR with wML.
+Which is better and why?
     </p>
 </p>